tires4real/Oncoscape-dev-environment/README.md

-##Developing Oncoscape inside a Docker container
+﻿##Developing Oncoscape inside a Docker container

 Docker is not just for running and deploying applications, it’s great for development too.
 Using Docker for development provides consistent, clean development environment.
 Each build can be in a fresh environment without any dependencies on your development workstation or clashes/contamination with your workstation.
 All developers can use the same OS, same system libraries, same language runtime, no matter what host OS they are using (even Windows).
 The development environment is the exact same as the production environment.
 You only need Docker to develop; you don’t need to install a bunch of language environments, libraries and tools on your machine.

-A Docker conatiner recipe for the Oncoscape development environment is located at https://github.com/FredHutch/Oncoscape-dev-environment
+A Docker container recipe for the Oncoscape development environment is located at https://github.com/FredHutch/Oncoscape-dev-environment

 To use the Oncoscape development container use 'git' to clone the Oncoscape development container repository to your Docker enabled development system, build a container image and then run it.
 Here are the commands required to create a container image tagged "oncodev" (you can name it something else if you would like):